localhost

 })See Best practice: MVC Controller.

-We can get a type definitions of every Elysia/TypeBox's type by accessing static property as follows:
+We can get type definitions for every Elysia/TypeBox type by accessing the static property as follows:

 import { t } from 'elysia'